 - 1. The main method is the API, which allows configuration changes as well as direct control over various aspects of MistServer while it is running. - 2.
 For easily grabbing data about specific streams, there is the info handler integrated into the HTTP output. - 3.
-Pro-only feature: The triggers system allows receiving notifications of nearly any event, as well as changing the behaviour of MistServer. - 4.
-Pro-only feature: The prometheus instrumentation allows gathering live statistics on your MistServer instance
+The triggers system allows receiving notifications of nearly any event, as well as changing the behaviour of MistServer. - 4.
+The prometheus instrumentation allows gathering live statistics on your MistServer instance